 As for Perlmutter and the Supernova Cosmology Project, their search for very high-redshift supernovae continues.
 In 2011 they started a new multi-year search for supernovae in high redshift galaxy clusters with a new camera on the Hubble Space Telescope.

-“Most things in your life are alright with a 1% parameter and you are happy with it.
+The article continues quoting Smoot: “Most things in your life are alright with a one percent parameter and you are happy with it.
 For example, your pant size.
-If it’s wrong by 10%, they will fall down or you can’t button them.
-If it’s 1%, it can be a little tighter or a little loose, but it doesn’t matter.
+If it’s wrong by ten percent, they will fall down, or you can’t button them.
+If it’s one percent, it can be a little tight or a little loose, but it doesn’t matter.
 You can use a belt.
-There are lots of things where if you get to 1% then it’s good enough.
+There are lots of things where if you get to one percent then it’s good enough.
 You are reaching a threshold where you understand things reasonably well.
-When you look at things carefully at 1% level, you can tell whether your model is right or wrong.
+When you look at things carefully at the one percent level, you can tell whether your model is right or wrong.
 The same is true for the science about the Universe.
-When we get to the 1% level, we will know whether we are right about what the Universe is.”
+When we get to the one percent level, we will know whether we are right about what the Universe is."

 About NERSC and Berkeley Lab

 The National Energy Research Scientific Computing Center (NERSC) is a U.S. Department of Energy Office of Science User Facility that serves as the primary high-performance computing center for scientific research sponsored by the Office of Science.
 Located at Lawrence Berkeley National Laboratory, the NERSC Center serves almost 10,000 scientists at national laboratories and universities researching a wide range of problems in climate, fusion energy, materials science, physics, chemistry, computational biology, and other disciplines.
 Berkeley Lab is a DOE national laboratory located in Berkeley, California.
 It conducts unclassified scientific research and is managed by the University of California for the U.S. Department of Energy. »Learn more about computing sciences at Berkeley Lab.